mvolkmann/blog/src/swift/Simulator.md

 ## Videos

-To record a video of a Simulator session, hold the option key and click the start icon that replaces the camera icon in the upper-right.
+To begin recording a video of a Simulator session, select File ...
+Record Screen, press cmd-r, or hold the option key and click the start icon that replaces the camera icon in the upper-right.
+Audio is not captured.
 When finished recording, click the stop button in the upper-right that replaced the start button.